Potassium iodide

 Pregnancy – taking potassium during pregnancy may cause thyroid problems or goitre in the newborn infant.

 Side effects are rare when potassium iodide is used in short courses and at low doses.
 The most common side effects are abdominal pain, diarrhoea, nausea or vomiting.
 These acute side effects often go away during treatment as your body adjusts to the medicine or can be lessened by avoiding rapid dosage increases.
-Other, less common side effects include urticaria and angioedema, i.e. hives, swelling of arms, face, legs, lips, tongue, throat and lymph glands.
+Other, less common side effects include urticaria and angioedema, which can affect the arms, face, legs, lips, tongue, throat and lymph glands.

 With prolonged use, patients may experience symptoms of iodism or potassium toxicity.